ZhianMai/Thread-safe-Hashmap/README.md

 But the performance test on a single machine shows that ReentrantReadWriteLock does not have significant speedup than synchronized keyword.
 Maybe the runtime overhead is higher than traditional synchronized keyword.
 I tried minimizing the critical sections for read-write look, but the performance has no significant improvement, and it's easier to cause errors than locking the whole method.

 The hash map buckets use basic or thread-safe linked-list can both pass the multi-threading tests.
-Since all write operations are locked, so the bucket list is guaranteed only one thread enter & write/delte at the same time.
+Since all write operations are locked, so the bucket list is guaranteed only one thread inside to write/delte at each time.